 On a recent podcast (airing soon), she asked: What was the last thing you googled?
 My answer: How to make snow ice cream.
-February has been the snowiest month on record in Minneapolis.
-More on the way today.
-If you’ve been around here long enough, you know that I love snow.
-I live for it.
-Except when school is cancelled.
+February has been the snowiest month on record in Minneapolis with more on the way today.
+And if you’ve been around here long enough, you know that I love snow.
+I live for it, except when school is canceled.
 A lot.
 We’re up to six snow days so far, two of those days attributed to really, really cold temperatures.

-It’s creamy and icy and spontaneous and fun.
-And best of all, it has the ability to thaw an ice cold mood.
-So when life gives you snow banks, make snow ice cream.
+This snow ice cream is creamy and icy and spontaneous and fun.
+And best of all, it has the ability to thaw an ice-cold mood.
+So when life gives you snowbanks, make snow ice cream.
 Or, at a minimum, make a list of things to do on an unplanned snow day.
 I’m working on my list for next year, though I might need it as early as next week.

 How to Make Snow Ice Cream

 2. Keep the snow cold.
-Leave outside or create a spot in the freezer.
+Leave outside or create a spot in the freezer until ready to make.

 3. Meanwhile, make a loose whipped cream base.
 Blend heavy cream, sugar, vanilla extract, and a pinch of kosher salt in a blender until thickened to a loose whipped cream, not a stiff whipped cream.
 This will help to incorporate the sugar without heating it and create a thicker texture.